This Healthy Mashed Sweet Potatoes is creamy, smooth, simple, easy and is the perfect side dish for the holidays or any main course for dinner.

 Healthy Mashed Sweet Potatoes

 Subtly sweet, wonderfully creamy and easily made in the stovetop which frees up the oven space especially on the busy Thanksgiving day.
-If you have more time then you could opt to make air fryer baked sweet potatoes or bake in the oven instead, but this method makes it quick and easy which is ready in about 20 minutes.
+If you have more time then you could opt to make air fryer baked sweet potatoes or bake in the oven instead and use in the sweet potato biscuits recipe but this method makes it quick and easy which is ready in about 20 minutes.

 Yams are amazingly delicious and subtly sweet on their own that you don't need a long laundry list of ingredients to make them tasty.
-It is the perfect side dish for Air Fryer Chicken Tenders, Baked Chicken Cutlets or Chicken Meatballs.
+It is the perfect side dish for Air Fryer Chicken Tenders or Chicken Meatballs.

 Why Are They Healthy?